stepnivlk/firecord/README.md

 Firecord is an ODM (Object-Document-Mapper) framework for Firebase in Ruby.

-Connects to the Firebase REST API, (for now) is totally synchronous and provides similar API to all those classical Ruby ORMs.
+Connects to the Firebase REST API, (for now) it's totally synchronous and provides similar API to all those classical Ruby ORMs.

+## Usage

 You need to download ```credentials.json``` for your Firebase project (Firebase console > Project settings > Service accounts > Generate new private key)

-## Usage

 ```ruby
 require 'firecord'